hikeventures/hikeventures.github.io/_posts/reviews/2013-02-05-hiking-gear-rab-alpine-mircrolight.markdown

 layout: post
 ---

 If you are looking for a new down jacket which you can use during your hiking, backpacking or any other backcountry adventure mainly during spring and autumn  or as a midlayer during winter then the Rab Microlight Alpine Jacket could be an option and here comes a short review.
 I was hiking with this jacket in -5 °C and felt comfortably warm just wearing a t-shirt under it.
-However, I started to feel cold at this temperature when I was not moving. {% include disclaimer.html %}
+However, I started to feel cold at this temperature when I was not moving.

 <a href="https://www.flickr.com/photos/90204224@N07/8373596834" title="Rab Alpine Microlight Camping hiking backpacking down jacket"><img src="https://farm9.staticflickr.com/8475/8373596834_f7923d2831_b.jpg" width="1024" height="683" alt="Rab Alpine Microlight Ultralight Down Jacket Review"></a>
 <!--more-->